Ezequiel Tovar Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Dodgers' 4.52 team ERA ranks 24th across all league pitching staffs.
+- The Dodgers' 4.46 team ERA ranks 24th across all MLB pitching staffs.

-- The Dodgers rank 21st in baseball in home runs allowed (96 total, 1.2 per game).
+- The Dodgers rank 20th in baseball in home runs surrendered (96 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.